-- (a) any focal go (officient instead in Fair D of Schedule 1 of Fair D of Schedule 5 to the Constitution; or (b) any function assigned to a municipality in accordance with section - (b) any function assigned to a municipality in accordance with section 9 or 10 of the Municipal Systems Act;

-'municipal surcharge' means a charge in excess of the municipal base tariff that a municipality may impose on fees for a municipal service provided by, or on behalf of, a municipality, in terms of section 229(1)(a) 15 of the Constitution;

-'Municipal Systems Act' means the Local Government: Municipal Systems Act, 2000 (Act No. 32 of 2000);

-'municipal tax' means a tax, levy or duty that a municipality may impose in terms of section 229(1)(b) of the Constitution; 20

-'prescribe' means prescribe by regulation in terms of section 10; 'rebate' means a reduction granted by a municipality in terms of section 9E on the amount of development charge payable for a category of applicants or a category of land development as per the criteria determined in its policy on development charges; 'Spatial Planning and Land Use Management Act' means the Spatial

-Planning and Land Use Management Act, 2013 (Act No. 16 of 2013); 'this Act' includes any regulation made under this Act; and 'unit impact' means the average demand that a land use, or mix of land uses, is expected to have on an engineering service.
-30
+Government: Municipal Demarcation Act, 1998 (Act No. 27 of 1998); 'Municipal Planning Tribunal' means a Municipal Planning Tribunal as defined in section 1 of the Spatial Planning and Land Use Management Act, and includes a municipal official authorised to determine land use and land development applications in terms of section 35(2) of the Spatial Planning and Land Use Management Act; 'municipal service' means- 5 (a) any local government matter listed in Part B of Schedule 4 or Part B of Schedule 5 to the Constitution; or (b) any function assigned to a municipality in accordance with section 9 or 10 of the Municipal Systems Act; 10 'municipal surcharge' means a charge in excess of the municipal base tariff that a municipality may impose on fees for a municipal service provided by, or on behalf of, a municipality, in terms of section 229(1)(a) of the Constitution; 'Municipal Systems Act' means the Local Government: Municipal Systems Act, 2000 (Act No. 32 of 2000); 15 'municipal tax' means a tax, levy or duty that a municipality may impose in terms of section 229(1)(b) of the Constitution; 'prescribe' means prescribe by regulation in terms of section 10; 'rebate' means a reduction granted by a municipality in terms of section 20 9E on the amount of development charge payable for a category of applicants or a category of land development as per the criteria determined in its policy on development charges; 'Spatial Planning and Land Use Management Act' means the Spatial Planning and Land Use Management Act, 2013 (Act No. 16 of 2013); 25 'this Act' includes any regulation made under this Act; and 'unit impact' means the average demand that a land use, or mix of land uses, is expected to have on an engineering service.
 (2) If any conflict relating to a provision of this Act arises between this Act and a provision of any other legislation, the provision of this Act prevails.".

-Amendment of section 2 of Act 12 of 2007

-2. Section 2 of the principal Act is hereby amended-

-- (a) by the deletion in paragraph (d) for the word "and" at the end of subparagraph (ii); - (b) by the substitution in paragraph (d) for the full stop at the end of subparagraph (iii) of a semicolon; and - (c) by the addition of the following paragraph: 40 $\frac{(e) \text{ provide for development charges and matters connected therewith."}}{\text{with."}}$

-Substitution of section 3 of Act 12 of 2007

-3. The following section is hereby substituted for section 3 of the principal Act:

-"Application of Act

-3. (1) This Act applies to-

-- (a) municipal surcharges and municipal taxes referred to in section 229 of the Constitution, other than rates on property regulated in terms of the Local Government: Municipal Property Rates Act, 2004 (Act No. 6 of 2004), and municipal base tariffs regulated under the Municipal Finance Management Act, the Municipal Systems Act or sector legislation; and - (b) development charges.(2) Chapters 2 and 3 do not apply to development charges.".
+30 Amendment of section 2 of Act 12 of 2007 2.
+Section 2 of the principal Act is hereby amended- (a) by the deletion in paragraph (d) for the word "and" at the end of subparagraph (ii); 35 (b) by the substitution in paragraph (d) for the full stop at the end of subparagraph (iii) of a semicolon; and (c) by the addition of the following paragraph: "(e) provide for development charges and matters connected there- 40 with.".
+Substitution of section 3 of Act 12 of 2007 3.
+The following section is hereby substituted for section 3 of the principal Act: "Application of Act 45 3.
+(1) This Act applies to- (a) municipal surcharges and municipal taxes referred to in section 229 of the Constitution, other than rates on property regulated in terms of the Local Government: Municipal Property Rates Act, 2004 (Act No. 6 of 2004), and municipal base tariffs regulated under the Municipal Finance Management Act, the Municipal Systems Act or sector legislation; and (b) development charges.
+(2) Chapters 2 and 3 do not apply to development charges."
+50